Library and Extension FAQ

 The global interpreter lock (GIL) is often seen as a hindrance to Python’s deployment on high-end multiprocessor server machines, because a multi-threaded Python program effectively only uses one CPU, due to the insistence that (almost) all Python code can only run while the GIL is held.

-This doesn’t mean that you can’t make good use of Python on multi-CPU machines!
+The presence of the GIL in current Python releases doesn’t mean that you can’t make good use of Python on multi-CPU machines!
 You just have to be creative with dividing the work up between multiple processes rather than multiple threads.
 The ProcessPoolExecutor class in the new concurrent.futures module provides an easy way of doing so; the multiprocessing module provides a lower-level API in case you want more control over dispatching of tasks.

 Judicious use of C extensions will also help; if you use a C extension to perform a time-consuming task, the extension can release the GIL while the thread of execution is in the C code and allow other threads to get some work done.
 Some standard library modules such as zlib and hashlib already do this.